An Introduction to Food Safety Standards 2024

 The first and most important reason to follow food safety regulations is to protect workers and customers.
 Whenever food products are produced, there is a significant risk to the health of employees and customers.
 This is because contaminated or infected food can cause major problems, such as foodborne illness, which food production organizations must seek to prevent.

 Whenever there is an outbreak of foodborne illness, organizations held responsible can find themselves in serious trouble.
-In addition to having to cover the expenses of everyone who has been infected, there are also legal repercussions to consider if there was contamination caused by failure to comply with safety regulations.
+In addition to having to cover the expenses of everyone infected, there are also legal repercussions to consider if contamination was caused by failure to comply with safety regulations.

 In addition, these regulations add transparency, traceability, and accountability to your organization’s operations.
 Therefore, they are critical to keeping operations running smoothly and responsibly.
 WIKIPEDIA